-Bologna offers Renaissance architecture, medieval towers, the world's longest portico, incredible food markets, and Europe's oldest university heritage.
-Top experiences include the Neptune Fountain, San Petronio's unfinished basilica, the creepy-beautiful Teatro Anatomico, climbing San Luca's 666 arches, and getting lost in the Quadrilatero food quarter.
+TLDR: Bologna offers Renaissance architecture, medieval towers, the world's longest portico, incredible food markets, and Europe's oldest university heritage.
+Top experiences include San Petronio's unfinished basilica, the creepy-beautiful Teatro Anatomico, climbing San Luca's 666 arches, and getting lost in the Quadrilatero food quarter.
 Less touristy than Florence or Venice but just as historically rich.
 Budget 2-3 days minimum to do it justice.

 Planning a Bologna trip feels different from planning Rome or Florence.
 There's no single marquee attraction everyone talks about, no Colosseum or Duomo dominating every Instagram feed.
 Instead, Bologna reveals itself through layers.

 After several visits, I've figured out what actually matters versus what guidebooks oversell.
-This list reflects real experience walking these streets, eating this food, and learning what makes Bologna special beyond the obvious tourist circuit.
+This list of the top 10 Bologna sights reflects real experience walking these streets, eating this food, and learning what makes Bologna special beyond the obvious tourist circuit.

-If you want audio guidance connecting these experiences into cohesive routes, StoryHunt's Personal Tour Guide creates customized walks based on your interests, whether that's food, architecture, or university history.
+If you want audio guidance connecting these experiences into cohesive routes, the StoryHunt app creates customized walks based on your interests, whether that's food, architecture, or university history.

 1. Piazza Maggiore and Piazza del Nettuno